Azraeel/AI-Swarm/doc/priorities.md

 # Priority 950 - S Land Experimental - 2
 # Priority 950 - S Land Experimental - 3

-_Water Ships_
+_Water Builders_

+# Standardized to Priority of 500 - ALL WATER BUILDERS

+_Air Builders_

-# Standardized to Priority of 500 - ALL SHIP BUILDERS
+# Standardized to Priority of 500 - ALL AIR BUILDERS